 Currently, he is a research associate at Universidad Jaume I de Castellón doing multiprecision benchmarking in the OPRECOMP project.
 For this project, he’s assessing the accuracy and stability of multiprecision numerical algorithms and collaborates with the rest of the partners on improving algorithm performance on the project platforms.

 Vedran Novakovic graduated in 2006 at University of Zagreb, Croatia, where he was employed in various roles, mostly as a teaching assistant, until 2014.
 In 2015 he joined the Science and Technology Facilities Council in the UK as a computational scientist for the Square Kilometre Array and NLAFET projects.
-Afterwards, he defended his PhD thesis in 2017 at University of Zagreb with a focus on parallelizing a class of the SVD algorithms for dense matrices, and moved to Universitat Jaume I in 2018 for work on OPRECOMP project.
+Afterwards, he defended his PhD thesis in 2017 at University of Zagreb with a focus on parallelizing a class of the SVD algorithms for dense matrices, and moved to Universitat Jaume I in 2018 and worked for OPRECOMP project.